Site info

 ··· LYRICS, ALBUMS

-I prefer music over lyrics (that hasn't changed, even after exploring many more genres), and I tend to listen 'track-based'.
+The music comes before the lyrics (that hasn't changed, even after exploring many more genres), and I tend to listen 'track-based'.
 Both are probably remains of my dance years.
 Dance music was - and often still is - released as singles rather than albums.

 ··· SOURCES